YounesBenamara/QAOA-Many-body/src/iterations.md

   the Polyak-Ruppert averaging window is chosen within the interval $[k_{\mathrm{opt}}, K_{\max}]$.

-- **Effective decay rate $b$**: this parameter gives a useful indication of the convergence speed for the chosen optimizer, ansatz, and Hamiltonian.
+- **Effective decay rate $b$**: this parameter provides a useful indication of the convergence speed for the chosen optimizer, ansatz, and Hamiltonian.

 ## 4. Relevance for VQE